Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 Federal law requires employers to notify employees of certain rights.
 Multistate employers must manage those employee notification requirements along with requirements imposed by the various states in which they are located.
 State labor departments and civil rights agencies are taking increased measures to make sure employees are informed of their workplace rights.
 Those increased measures include imposing new or updated notification obligations on employers.

 Postings are the most commonly used vehicle for providing employees with notice of their rights.
-See HR Strategy, Management and the Law > HR Management and Employee Management > Employee Communications > State Requirements.
+See HR Strategy, Management and the Law > HR Management; Employee Management > Employee Communications > State Requirements.

 State laws typically impose additional posting requirements that can vary greatly from state to state.
-For example, several states, including New York, Maryland and California, require employers to provide employees with written notice of certain information, such as the following:
+For example, several states, including California, Maryland and New York, require employers to provide employees with written notice of certain information, such as the following:

-- The manner in which employees are paid (i.e., by the hour, shift, day, week, or commission);
+- The manner in which employees are paid (e.g., by the hour, shift, day, week, or commission);

-- Allowances taken as part of the minimum wage (i.e., meal or lodging);
+- Allowances taken as part of the minimum wage (e.g., meal or lodging);

 - The use of credit report or credit history for a bona fide, substantially job-related purpose; and